 - 2018 Georgia Professional Tennis Association Program of the Year

 - 2019 PTR Georgia Member of the Year

-- 2019 Tennis Media Group Program of the Year
+- 2019 Tennis Media Group Organization of the Year

 Annie Freeman is originally from Upstate New York, but she has lived in Atlanta since the age of five.
 She grew up playing at Brookfield Country Club in Roswell where she was a highly decorated junior player.
 She was Captain of the National Championship Team at Marist High School and attended Marquette University to study engineering.